Porgy and Bess (film): Critical reception

-Television
+Broadcast

-The film saw network television broadcast only once - Sunday night, March 5, 1967 on ABC-TV (during a week that additionally saw a rebroadcast of a TV adaptation of Brigadoon and the first telecast of Hal Holbrook's one-man show Mark Twain Tonight!).
+Porgy and Bess was seen on network television only once — Sunday night, March 5, 1967, on ABC-TV (during a week that additionally saw a rebroadcast of a TV adaptation of Brigadoon and the first telecast of Hal Holbrook's one-man show Mark Twain Tonight!).

 The film has not been seen in its entirety on network TV since, although clips have been included on some of the American Film Institute specials.
 It also had multiple presentations during the 1970s on Los Angeles local television, KTLA-TV, Channel 5, an independent station with access to the Goldwyn Studios output, most likely using the special pan and scan 35mm print which was made for the ABC-TV network presentation, as was KTLA-TV's practice.

 Unavailability

 Goldwyn's rights lease was for only 15 years.
 Following its expiration, the film was unable to be shown without permission of the Gershwin and Heyward estates, and even then only after substantial compensation was paid.
 Despite repeated requests, the Gershwin estate refused to grant exhibition permission.

 Prints are "beyond rare" and have been called "the holy grail of missing movies".
-Though bootlegs exist, whether a complete, quality print exists is unknown.
+Though bootlegs exist, whether a complete, quality print exists was unknown for a considerable period.
 In 2017, Michael Strunsky, trustee and executor of the Ira Gershwin Musical Estate, told The Hollywood Reporter that Ira Gershwin and his wife, Leonore, viewed the film as a "piece of shit" and directed Goldwyn to destroy all remaining films 20 years after release, as was their right.
 However, Michael Feinstein, Ira Gershwin's assistant, denies that this ever happened.

 In 2007, the film saw a theatrical showing when, on September 26–27, the Ziegfeld Theatre in midtown-Manhattan presented it in its entirety, complete with overture, intermission and exit music, followed by a discussion with Preminger biographer Foster Hirsch.
+The film was shown twice in New York in 2010 and again in 2019, when it was described by Hirsch as "virtually a lost film."

 A digitized version is available for viewing at the Library of Congress.